HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **Security & Privacy:** The flow is designed to prevent Super Admins from accessing sensitive university PII.
 They only see a validation summary for the optional academic structure files, not the contents.
 -   **UI/UX:** A Kanban board provides an intuitive visual for managing the queue.
 A locking mechanism prevents concurrent reviews.
 An accessible audit trail ensures accountability.
 -   **Confirmation Modal UI Specification:** When a Super Admin approves a request with uploaded files, a final confirmation modal (`shadcn/ui` `<AlertDialog>`) must appear.
 It must have the title "Confirm University Approval," display a summary of the file validation status (e.g., `"departments.csv: Valid"`, `"subjects.csv: 2 Errors Found"`), and contain a final confirmation button labeled "Approve and Ingest Data."
+-   **Concurrency Error Handling:** Any action that modifies the request state (moving to "In Review," approving, or rejecting) **must** handle a `409 Conflict` response from the API.
+Upon receiving a `409`, the UI must display the global "Content Out of Date" modal, forcing the user to refresh their view to ensure they are acting on the latest information.
 -   **Automation:** Upon approval, the backend automatically enqueues the pre-validated structural data for import, streamlining setup for the new University Admin and creating a positive first impression.
 -   **Recovery:** The Super Admin UI will have a mechanism to resend the verification email to a new Admin in case of initial email delivery failure.